-For MTN-033, it is expected that participant research records will consist of the following source documents:
+For MTN-035, it is expected that participant research records will consist of the following source documents:

-- Narrative or chart notes - Documentation that the participant provided written informed consent to screen for and participate in the study prior to the conduct of any study procedures - Documentation that the participant met the study's eligibility criteria - Prescription documentation - Pharmacy investigational product accountability, dispensing and chain of custody records (maintained in the study site pharmacy), as well as clinic study product accountability documentation (maintained in the study clinic)

-- A record of all contacts, and attempted contacts, with the participant - A record of all procedures performed by study staff during the study (e.g., on visit checklists and/or other site-specific procedural flow sheets or chart notes) - Local laboratory testing logs and result reports, or another document defined as source for a test result. - Case report forms (CRFs) and other forms provided by the MTN Statistical and Data Management Center (SDMC). - Study-related information on the participant's condition before, during, and after the study, including: - Data obtained directly from the participant (e.g., interview and/or other self-reported information) - Data obtained by study staff (e.g., exam and lab findings) - Data obtained from non-study sources (e.g., non-study medical records) - Other source documents (e.g., site-specific worksheets)
+- Narrative or chart notes - Documentation that the participant provided written informed consent to screen for and participate in the study prior to the conduct of any study procedures - Documentation that the participant met the study's eligibility criteria - A record of the participant's use of the study products - Pharmacy study product accountability, dispensing and chain of custody records (maintained in the study site pharmacy) - A record of all contacts, and attempted contacts, with the participant - A record of all procedures performed by study staff during the study (e.g. on visit checklists and/or other site-specific procedural flow sheets or chart notes) - Local laboratory testing logs and result reports, or other defined source document, for a test result - Case report forms (CRFs) and other forms provided by the MTN Statistical and Data Management Center (SDMC) or MTN LOC - Study-related information on the participant's condition before, during, and after the study, including: - Data obtained directly from the participant (e.g., interview/audio recordings, SMS data, and/or other self-reported information) - Data obtained by study staff (e.g., exam and lab findings) - Data obtained from non-study sources (e.g., non-study medical records) - Other source documents (e.g., site-specific worksheets)

-As a condition for study activation, the study site must establish an SOP for Source Documentation that specifies the source documents for all study procedures.
-To establish consistency in source documentation, the source for specific study procedures will be specified in the site Source Documentation SOP.
+As a condition for study activation, each study site must establish an SOP for Source Documentation that specifies the source documents for all study procedures.
+To establish consistency in source documentation across sites, the source for specific study procedures is noted in the Source Documentation SOP template.
 Supplemental information on the use of chart notes, visit checklists, and forms provided by the MTN SDMC or MTN LOC is provided below.
-Detailed information on proper completion, maintenance, and storage of product dispensing documentation is provided in Section 6 (Study Product Considerations for Non-Pharmacy Staff) of this manual and in the MTN-033 Pharmacy Study Product Management Procedures Manual.
-Detailed information on proper completion of CRFs is provided in Section 12 (Data Collection) of this manual.
+Detailed information on proper completion, maintenance, and storage of product dispensing documentation is provided in Section 6 of this manual and in the MTN-035 Pharmacy Study Product Management Procedures Manual.
+Detailed information on proper completion of CRFs is provided in the CRF Completion Guidelines provided by the MTN SDMC.